How-to | Answer |

 The note number of each element is represented by a chromatic offset from note C4; for example: D4 is 2, B3 is -1 and of course C4 is 0.

-This application handles the tuning data assuming that key is "C", therefore note number 0 is actually note of C4 when the key setting is "C"; with these in mind, you are free to design any scale you like.
+This application handles the tuning data assuming that key is "C", therefore note number 0 is actually note of C4 when the key setting is "C";

 "blowLift" and "drawLift" can be used for fine tuning in cents.